An assortment of separate editions of Macbeth with extracts from other publications, mostly relating to specific productions of the play.

 Herringman and Bentley’s quarto edition of Davenant’s Macbeth reprinted for Jacob Tonson in 1710.
 This is the only edition which shows any sign of having been checked against a manuscript, presumably the prompt-book.
 (I have marked all the differences between this and the Chetwin quarto which might be thought significant: if the change was made in one of the intervening editions, I have given the date.)
 Nevertheless, numerous errors remain.
 (Macbeth is still ‘this Dire Friend of Scotland’ (page 44), just as he was in 1674.)

-In this slightly revised form, Davenant’s Macbeth was reprinted more than once – most recently, it seems, in Edinburgh in 1731, ‘as it is now Acted at the New Theatre’.
-In London by that time, if one had gone into a bookshop and asked for a copy of Macbeth, one would probably have been offered a copy of Shakespeare’s play.
-But Davenant’s Macbeth continued to be performed, at least until the 1760s.
+In this slightly revised form, Davenant’s Macbeth was reprinted more than once – most recently, it seems, in Edinburgh in 1731, ‘as it is now Acted at the New Theatre’. (‘Written by Mr. Shakespear, with Alterations by Mr. Tate.’
+Is there any significance in that?)
+In London by this time, if one had gone into a bookshop and asked for a copy of Macbeth, one would probably have been offered a copy of Shakespeare’s play (see below).
+But it is said that Davenant’s Macbeth continued to be performed, at least until the 1760s.*

 A 12mo edition of Shakespeare’s Macbeth published by Jacob Tonson (the younger) in 1729, reprinted from the 12mo reprint of Pope’s edition (1728).
-This is the first separate edition of the play – the first, at least, of which copies are known to survive.
-It is not of any interest in any other respect.
 I reproduce only the title-page.

 Also in 1734, a 12mo edition of Shakespeare’s Macbeth (as edited by Pope) was printed by Robert Walker, in defiance of the monopoly claimed by Tonson and his associates.
 At the back, just as in Tonson’s edition, there are four unnumbered pages giving the lyrics of the songs.
 I assume that Walker stole them from Tonson, rather than vice versa, but I am not certain of that.